 Pete Scully is an urban sketcher and an avid keeper of sketchbooks.
 He left north London in 2005 to pursue other options in California but misses proper Cadbury’s chocolate.
 Holds his pen a funny way.
 He sketches the world as he sees it, he sometimes writes a few things, and generally keeps pretty busy.

 In December 2011 Pete had his first solo exhibition at the Pence Gallery in Davis.
 It went pretty well.
 Here’s an article in the Davis Enterprise: “See Davis Through Scully’s Drawings“.
 He has participated in several other joint exhibits at the Pence Gallery since.
 Pete has also exhibited at Armadillo Music (Jan 2011), the Avid Reader (Nov 2011), and First Street Real Estate (Nov 2014) for the Davis 2nd Friday Art About, also at the Davis Public Library (Nov 2011), and was included on the 2013 Downtown Davis calendar (for March).
 He also exhibited as part of the “Scene In Davis” show at the Art Is Davis Co-Op in June 2014.
+In the Fall of 2016, Pete will have a special exhibition of his sketchbooks at the UC Davis Design Museum, which will include a talk on keeping sketchbooks in early October 2016.

 Since 2008 Pete has been the Davis correspondent for the global sketching website Urban Sketchers.
 His sketches are featured in the book ‘The Art of Urban Sketching’, by Urban Sketchers founder Gabi Campanario.
 He gave a talk about the book and about urban sketching at the Avid Reader bookstore in February 2012 (Davis Enterprise mention).